Global Thought Experience

 Additional Information for Students

-- The application deadline to participate in the program during the Fall 2017 semester has passed.
-Watch this site for updates on opportunities to apply for Spring 2018.
+- The application deadline to participate in the program during the 2017-2018 academic year has passed.
+Watch this site for updates on opportunities to apply for 2018-2019.

 - CGT staff reviews each application submitted by the deadline and subsequently matches successful applicants to an organization.